 Our secure IT crates are ideal for clearing old IT and electrical equipment out your cupboards.
 The crate will hold the equivalent of 10 lap tops, and once full can be collected along with your other recycling from inside your workplace.

 We can collect loose items of IT and electronic equipment along with your other recycling or as a one-off clearance, depending on the quantities you have to dispose of.
 We will ask you for an inventory of items and provide you with a quote, mice, keyboards and cables are collected for FREE.

 For larger quantities of IT and electrical equipment we can provide you with a roll cage to fill.
 We will drop the cage off and collect it along with your other recycling at a time that suits you.

 Batteries are taken to Hampshire where they are recycled.
 The method used differs depending on the material inside the battery, but, with each method, the battery's core materials are recovered and reused.
 Paper Round can collect all kinds of batteries including dry-cell rechargeable and non-rechargeable.
 The easiest way of recycling your batteries is to use one of Paper Round’s specialist battery boxes.
-These are free to customers and once filled will be taken away with your regular recycling collection.
+These are available to all customers and once filled will be taken away free with your regular recycling collection.